 - HBURG presentation conveying underlying theory and some nice examples

 HBURG is released under a BSD license and implemented in Haskell.
-Several Haskell extensions and GHC-spcific features are used.
+Several Haskell extensions and GHC-specific features are used.
 It is highly recommended to use the GHC compiler to build HBURG.
-You may also need darcs to checkout the source code, but a source tarball exists as well.
+You may also need darcs to checkout the source code from its origin.
+A source tarball together with a GitHub repository exists as well.

-If you are not using darcs you may want to download the source distribution: hburg-1.1.2.tar.gz.
+If you are not using darcs you may want to download the source distribution: hburg-1.1.3.tar.gz.

 $ runghc Setup.hs configure